skyflowapi/skyflow-iOS/README.md

 Helps to display custom error messages on the Skyflow Elements through the methods `setError` and `resetError` on the elements.

-`setError(error: String)` method is used to set the error text for the element, when this method is trigerred, all the current errors present on the element will be overridden with the custom error message passed.
+`setError(_ error: String)` method is used to set the error text for the element, when this method is trigerred, all the current errors present on the element will be overridden with the custom error message passed.
 This error will be displayed on the element until `resetError()` is trigerred on the same element.

 `resetError()` method is used to clear the custom error message that is set using `setError`.

 ### Set token for Reveal Elements

-The `setToken(value: String)` method can be used to set the token of the Reveal Element.
+The `setToken(_ token: String)` method can be used to set the token of the Reveal Element.
 If no altText is set, the set token will be displayed on the UI as well.
 If altText is set, then there will be no change in the UI but the token of the element will be internally updated.

 ### Set and Clear altText for Reveal Elements

-The `setAltText(value: String)` method can be used to set the altText of the Reveal Element.
+The `setAltText(_ altText: String)` method can be used to set the altText of the Reveal Element.
 This will cause the altText to be displayed in the UI regardless of whether the token or value is currently being displayed.

 `clearAltText()` method can be used to clear the altText, this will cause the element to display the token or actual value of the element.
 If the element has no token, the element will be empty.